Anjumkammath/Solarnova-AI/README.md

-# 🌞 SolarNova AI: Automatic Dust Detection & Cleaning System for Solar Panels
+# SolarNova AI: Automatic Dust Detection & Cleaning System for Solar Panels

-**SolarNova AI** is an intelligent, AI-powered embedded system that detects dust accumulation on solar panels and autonomously triggers a cleaning mechanism—without manual intervention.
+**SolarNova AI** is an intelligent, AI-powered embedded system that detects dust accumulation on solar panels and autonomously triggers a cleaning mechanism, without manual intervention.
 Built using a fine-tuned MobileNet CNN and deployed on a Raspberry Pi, the system ensures optimal solar panel performance in a cost-effective, sustainable manner.

 ---